pi-hole/docs/docs/routers/fritzbox.md

 Home Network/Network/Network Settings/IP Addresses/IPv6 Addresses/Unique Local Addresses
 ```

-> Note:
+!!! note
     It is recommended to change the ULA prefix in order to prevent collisions with other networks.
     You should generate the first 40 bits according to RFC4193 or use a simple online generator, like [unique-local-ipv6.com](https://www.unique-local-ipv6.com/).
 The remaining 16 bits are the subnet id and are free to choose.
     Select "Set ULA prefix manually" and enter a custom prefix.

 ![Screenshot of Fritz!Box IPv6 Addresses Settings](../images/routers/fritzbox-ipv6-1.png)